 This guide aims to highlight the different health and safety risks that female, male and transgender members are exposed to at work and advise on how branch Health and Safety Reps can take a gender-sensitive approach when negotiating adjustments and health and safety policies and procedures with their employer.

-Click on the icon below to download a copy of this new guide.
+Click on the links below to download a copy of this new guide.